SUMMARY: Keurig 2.0 K200 Plus Single

 Don’t buy this IF…

 One of the premium features of this machine is the ability to brew K-carafes.
 If you’re looking for a compact machine to make single-serve coffees, an inexpensive option like the K15 might fit the bill.
 Read our Keurig Mini K15 review.
+Or you can also check our Keurig K50 vs K55 review.

 Nor is this machine the best choice if you’re looking for a lot of control over brewing.
 You can only choose between two brew strengths, and you can’t adjust brewing temperature or factor in altitude.
 If these Keurig 2.0 features are essential, this coffee maker might be more to your liking.